 The annual truffle hunt in the fall is an activity that dates back many centuries.
-On our Langhe White Truffle Hunting and Lunch Tour, you have the opportunity to join a real “trifolao” and his dog on an authentic truffle search.
+On our Langhe White Truffle Hunting and Lunch Tour, you can join a real “trifolao” and his dog on an authentic truffle search.
 Wandering through ancient woods, you’ll get a first-hand experience of the deep-rooted culinary traditions in Piedmont.

-It’s one of the greatest outdoor things to do in Piedmont, one that every lover of cuisine and culture should consider.
+It’s one of the most extraordinary outdoor things in Piedmont, one that every lover of cuisine and culture should consider.

-The rolling hills that so characterize the Piedmont countryside make for excellent cycling opportunities.
-Whether you’d like to go for a quick jaunt around a winery or a multi-day journey across the region, exploring Piedmont by (electric) bike is a super-fun thing to do.
+The rolling hills that characterize the Piedmont countryside make for excellent cycling opportunities.
+Whether you’d like a quick tour around a winery or a multi-day journey across the region, exploring Piedmont by (electric) bike is a super-fun thing.

 Meandering country roads wind their way through farmlands, along woodlands, and past sun-soaked vineyards.
 Historic villages and towns dot this verdant region, many of which have lent their names to now-iconic vintages.

-Those vineyards themselves also offer some amazing things to do in Piedmont.
-Countless wineries and cellars pepper the Piedmont countryside, many of them historic, family-owned, and as authentic as they get.
+Those vineyards themselves also offer some fantastic things to do in Piedmont.
+Countless wineries and cellars pepper the Piedmont countryside; many are historic, family-owned, and as authentic as they get.

-In fact, the ancient wine-making traditions of Piedmont, which go as far back as Roman times, are so valuable the region has been designated World Heritage by UNESCO.
+The Piedmont wines are superb and of superior quality.
+The ancient wine-making traditions of Piedmont, which go as far back as Roman times, are so valuable that the region has been designated World Heritage by UNESCO.
 So, if you expect to find some of the world’s best wines here, you won’t be disappointed.
-The Piedmont wines are superb and of superior quality.

-Additionally, you’ll also find some excellent white and sparkling wines in Piedmont.
 If you’re not a fan of those tannin-rich red wines, you might enjoy a glass (or two) of Piedmont’s Moscato d’Asti, Gavi or Arneis.
-Our Whites and Sparkling Langhe Wines Tour let you indulge in these classic Piedmont whites.
+You’ll also find some excellent white and sparkling wines in Piedmont.
+Our Whites and Sparkling Langhe Wines Tour lets you indulge in these classic Piedmont whites.